President Biden tests positive for COVID, has mild symptoms

 (NewsNation) — President Joe Biden tested positive for COVID-19, the White House announced Thursday morning.

 Biden, 79, is fully vaccinated, twice boosted and experiencing very mild symptoms, press secretary Karine Jean-Pierre said in a statement.
-A letter from Biden’s doctor, Kevin C. O’Connor, said Biden is experiencing a runny nose and fatigue with an occasional dry cough that started Wednesday evening.
+A letter from Biden’s doctor, Kevin C. O’Connor, said Biden has a runny nose and fatigue with an occasional dry cough that started Wednesday evening.

 “Folks, I’m doing great.
-Thanks for your concern,” Biden tweeted.
+Thanks for your concern,” Biden tweeted Thursday.
 “Keeping busy!”

+There seemed to be a lack of clarity, however, on when Biden’s symptoms started.
+O’Connor’s letter indicated all of Biden’s symptoms began Wednesday night, but Jean-Pierre and White House COVID-19 coordinator Dr. Ashish Jha said the president’s only symptom Wednesday night was fatigue.

+Jha said to his knowledge Biden experienced fatigue on Wednesday night, accompanied by a restless night of sleep.
+He said Biden woke up Thursday morning and upon speaking to his doctor, also said he was experiencing a runny nose and dry cough.

+CDC guidance calls for anyone experiencing COVID-19 symptoms to begin isolating, even before they have tested positive for the virus.

+In a video posted on social media titled “An update from me,” the president said,” I’m doing well, getting a lot of work done.
+Going to continue to get it done.
+And in the meantime, thanks for your concern.
+And keep the faith.
+It’s going to be okay.”

-Vice President Kamala Harris, who was with the president on Tuesday, tested negative for COVID.
+Vice President Kamala Harris, who was with the president on Tuesday, tested negative for COVID-19.
 Her schedule will continue as planned.

-As of now, the president will isolate at the White House and continue his duties from there.
+As of now, the president will isolate at the White House for at least five days and continue his duties from there.

 “He has been in contact with members of the White House staff by phone this morning, and will participate in his planned meetings at the White House this morning via phone and Zoom from the residence,” Jean-Pierre said.